 - Optionally, select the Display After and Display Until check boxes to enable the date and time selections.
 Display restrictions do not affect availability, only when the assignment appears.

 - Optionally, select the check box to Track Number of Views.

 - Click Submit.

 Be sure to remind students to attach any required files to the assignment before clicking Submit.
 Inform students that their assignments are not complete until the documents are submitted.
 They must contact you if they submit the wrong files or forget to attach files so that you can reset their assignment attempt.

-Optionally, in the Assignment Files section, click Browse My Computer to upload a file from your computer.
-You can also upload a file from the course's storage repository, click Browse Content Collection.
+Optionally, in the Assignment Files section, click Browse My Computer to upload a file from your computer or attach a file by dragging and dropping a file from your computer to the "hot spot" in the Attach Files area.
+You can also upload a file from the course's storage repository by clicking Browse Content Collection.

 You can add a due date for the assignment that will be visible to students.
 If a student submits an assignment after the due date, the submission is identified as late on the Grade Assignment page.
 Students will see it marked late on their Review Submission History pages as well.
 You can use due dates when you are creating an assignment and want to grade anonymously.
 To learn more about anonymous grading, see Blackboard's Assignment Grade Settings ».

 You can share grading responsibility with teaching assistants, graders, and other instructors.
 You can allow multiple graders to grade the same assignments to promote reliability in grading.
 Note: grades entered by delegated graders always needs to be approved by an instructor.
 You can also grade anonymously to eliminate bias.
 To learn more, see Blackboard's Assignment Grade Settings ».